amosjyng/zamm/README.md

 This is a literate programming code generation tool for the [Yin](https://crates.io/crates/zamm_yin) and [Yang](https://crates.io/crates/zamm_yang) crates.

-It builds an intermediate code-generation binary from the provided README file and runs the binary in the current directory.
+It builds an intermediate code-generation binary from the provided Markdown file (`yin.md` by default) and runs the binary in the current directory.

 ## Install